 sudo apt-get install git sudo apt-get install cmake git clone https://github.com/nabto/unabto.git cd unabto/apps/raspberry_pi cmake . make

 We now have Nabto compiled on our Pi!

-All that is left to do is to create a new device at portal.nabto.com.
+All that is left to do is to create a new device at the Nabto Cloud Console.
 Simply Add Device and copy the newly created Key